 You might as well enjoy your staged home to the fullest.
 Soon it will belong to someone else!

-For more information on arranging furniture, including formulas and measurements that work for every floor plan, order my $5 ebook, DIY Home Staging Tips to Sell Your Home Fast and For Top Dollar.
+For more information on arranging furniture, including formulas and measurements that work for every floor plan, order my $5 ebook, How to Arrange Furniture -- A Guide to Improving Your Home Using What You Have.

 Top Photo: Better Homes and Gardens